wcooley/wcooley.github.io/_posts/2016-06-27-pytest-testing-fixtures.md

 Note that I have expressly disabled the _pytest-sugar_ plugin; because it changes the test report output, it messes up this test.
 It seems like it should be able to detect situations like this and disable itself but it does not.
 If _pytest-sugar_ is not used, this can be elided.
+(A better solution might be to examine a structured report of the test run, such as the JUnit XML or `--report-log=xxx`, or perhaps use _RunResult.assert\_outcomes_).